nbari/zunzuncito/README.md

      `--zun_my.py
 </pre>

-As you can see basically is a directory containing sub-directories which at the end are all python modules and can be called in a clean way like:
+As you can see basically is a directory containing sub-directories which at the end are all python custom modules and can be called in a clean way like:

     import my_api.v1.zun_default

-Where zun_default if from the api_resource 'default' that ends being a custom python module (notice the prefix **zun_**)
+> notice the prefix **zun_**

 This helps the router to dispatch all the request to an existing module, so continue with the flow, for the incoming request: http://api.zunzun.io/v1/gevent/ip we will try to find a module that matches the API resource 'gevent':

     'http://api.zunzun.io/v1/gevent/ip' ==> ['v1', 'gevent', 'ip']
     version = v1
     api_resource = gevent
-    arguments = ip
+    path = ip

 In case a list of routes is passed as an argument to the ZunZun instance, the router will try to match the api_resource with the items of the routes list.
 If no matches are found it will try to find the module in the root directory.